DylanTackoor/CS50x-Miami/README.md

 When you submit Problem Set 0, you will need to sign online an Acknowledgement and Authorization in the following form:

->I understand that, if I do not wish any photos or video of me to be used as part of the Projects, I should so inform the course’s instructor by emailing heads@cs50xmiami.com within one week of enrolling in CS50x Miami.
+>I understand that, if I do not wish any photos or video of me to be used, I should so inform the course’s instructor by emailing heads@cs50xmiami.com within one week of enrolling in CS50x Miami.
 In that event, I understand that I should sit in the designated "no-film" zone of CS50x Miami classrooms and should not walk in the field of view of the cameras.
 I understand that The Idea Center will take reasonable steps, with my cooperation, to avoid including identifiable photos and video shot in classrooms and other course locations after I opt out as just described.
 I understand that I am free to opt out of photos and video in this way, and that doing so will not affect my grade or my ability to participate in course activities.
 >
 >Unless I opt as described above and take the steps that will be outlined by the instructor to avoid being filmed, I authorize The Idea Center and its designees to record and use photos and video of my participation in CS50x Miami and activities related to CS50x Miami.
 I understand and agree that the captured media may include my image, name, and voice.
 I also understand and agree that, even if I opt out, my spoken name and voice may be picked up by microphones outside the "no-film" zone and may be recorded.
 >